nahusznaj/twilio-count-incoming-calls/readme.md

 The idea is to count how many calls were made to your Twilio number using the [Call resource](https://www.twilio.com/docs/voice/api/call-resource) from Twilio's Programmable Voice API.

-In particular, this script is a modification of [Read multiple Call resources and filter by a period of time](https://www.twilio.com/docs/voice/api/call-resource?code-sample=code-read-multiple-call-resources-and-filter-by-a-period-of-time&code-language=Python&code-sdk-version=6.x).
+In particular, this script is a modification of Twilio's official documentation page: [Read multiple Call resources and filter by a period of time](https://www.twilio.com/docs/voice/api/call-resource?code-sample=code-read-multiple-call-resources-and-filter-by-a-period-of-time&code-language=Python&code-sdk-version=6.x).

 I'll be using the optional properties documented in the API definitoins to [read multiple call resources](https://www.twilio.com/docs/voice/api/call-resource?code-sample=code-read-multiple-call-resources-and-filter-by-a-period-of-time&code-language=Python&code-sdk-version=6.x#read-multiple-call-resources).